elston/feedbacker/readme.md

 Framework without frameworks!!!! .. ;) .. it looks mysterious... isn't it? :)

-Naked python and javascript! .. feckly ))
+Pure python and javascript! .. feckly ))

 Technology
 ----------------